Tensor network simulation of the (1+1)-dimensional $O(3)$ nonlinear $\sigma$-model with $\theta=\pi$ term: Results

 For systems described by CFT, the temporal direction and the spatial direction are equivalent, and the boundary cMPS can be viewed as the ground state of the ``temporal Hamiltonian'' which is described by the same CFT.
 Therefore, the bipartite entanglement entropy of the boundary cMPS is another important indicator of the massless nature of the system, as it satisfies~\cite{holzhey-geometric-1994,vidal-entanglement-2003,calabrese-entanglement-2004,calabrese-entanglement-2009}

-where $c$ is the central charge, and $S_0$ is a non-universal term.
+where $c$ is the central charge, and $S_0$ is a nonuniversal term.
 By fitting the entanglement entropy with respect to the inverse temperature $\beta$, we can extract the central charge of the system.

 The bipartite entanglement entropy in the uniform temporal cMPS is calculated as follows.
 We divide the cMPS by an equal bipartition, and calculate the von Neumann entropy between the two subsystems $A$ and $B$ (see Fig.~\ref{fig:bipartite}),